Who needs a Dog License?

 Is there a fee for a Dog/Cat License or Kennel Permit?

 Yes, there is a small fee to cover the cost of processing your license or permit.
 For your convenience, dog license may be obtained for either a one (1) year or three (3) year period and would be renewable upon its expiration.
-An outline of the fees are listed below.

 The licensing fees are as follows: